silyas12/IT1025IlyasSidra/Lab 5/readme.md

 * In addition to the chapter use the following resource:  https://www.vmware.com/solutions/virtualization.html#how-it-works and explain the purpose of virtualization.

+  Virtualization ceates a software-based—or virtual—representation of applications, servers, storage and networks to reduce IT expenses while boosting efficiency and agility.
 #### Explain the following:
 * What types of problems are solved with virtualization?

+ It can solve lots of problems through different types of virtualization.
+With Data virtualization, the data that is spread all over can be consolidated into a single source.
+With Desktop virtualization, Admin can deploy simulated desktops environments to hundreds of physical machine at once.
+With Server virtualizations, you can get server to do more specific functions and involves partitioning it so that components can be used to serve multiple functions.
+Operating System virtualization is used to run Linux an Windows side by side.
+Lastly, with network functions virtualization, you can reduce numbers of physical components needed to create multiple independent networks.

 * What role does hypervisor play in virtualization?

+ A hypervisor is a form of virtualization software used in cloud hosting to divide and allocate the resources on various pieces of hardware.
+It allows multiple guest operating systems (GOS) to run on a single host system at the same time.

 #### Cloud computing vs. Virtualization:
     https://www.redhat.com/en/topics/cloud-computing/cloud-vs-virtualization